SalomePlatform/adao/doc/en/reference.rst

 **Script**
     This indicates a script given as an external file.
 It can be described by a full absolute path name or only by the file name without path.
+If the file is given only by a file name without path, and if a study directory is also indicated, the file is searched in the given directory.

 **String**
     This indicates a string giving a literal representation of a matrix, a